How did 750 acres in Kent County, Delaware, become a go-to destination for national and international motorsports and music fans?

-The inaugural Firefly Music Festival was held in July 2012 and hosted 48 national music acts over three days that performed for tens of thousands of festival-goers.
-In just three short years, Firefly has grown to a four-day event that hosts upwards of 80,000 fans per day, with more than 100 acts playing across seven stages in The Woodlands.
-It has been named one of the top-five music festivals in the country by Rolling Stone magazine.
+The Firefly Music Festival was first held in July 2012 and hosted 48 national music acts over three days.
+In just four years, Firefly has grown to a four-day event that hosts upwards of 90,000 fans per day, with more than 100 acts playing across seven stages, earning a top-five U.S. music festival designation by Rolling Stone magazine.

-Previous notable acts that have appeared at Firefly include Tom Petty and the Heartbreakers, Red Hot Chili Peppers, Foo Fighters, Outkast, The Black Keys, The Killers and Jack White.
+Notable acts that have appeared at Firefly include Paul McCartney, Tom Petty and the Heartbreakers, Red Hot Chili Peppers, Foo Fighters, Outkast, The Black Keys, The Killers and Jack White.
 Other aspects of Firefly include a retro video game arcade, hammock hangouts, a silent disco, a marketplace and much more.